cal-poly-dxhub/grizzly-youth-academy/backend/README.md

 User credentials are authenticated through Amazon Cognito, so a user must be created through this service in the dedicated user pool.
 Furthermore, a record has to be placed in the Cadet DB table that references the Cognito Username.

 2. **Staff Assignment**
-In order for users to have access to contact information within the application, it's necessary to import Staff data into `Staff` and make associations between users and Staff members in `CadetToStaff`.
+In order for users to have access to contact information within the application, it's necessary to import Staff data into `Staff` and make associations between each user and a Staff members in `CadetToStaff`.

 3. **Notification/Event Creation**
-Notification details are entered into the Notification DB table, and then associations between a Notification and individual Cadets are made within the CadetToNotification table.
-(This process is the same for Events)
+Notification details are entered into the `Notification` DB table, and then associations between a Notification and individual Cadets are made within the `CadetToNotification` table.
+(This process is the same for Events with the `Event` and `CadetToEvent` tables)

 4. **Generally-Available Template Actions**
 To add a repeating/single-date action to the action templates of all users, a record must be placed in `ActionTemplate` that does not reference a CadetId.
 Unlike custom actions appearing on a user's calendar, these actions will not appear as 'incomplete' if it becomes overdue.

-4. **Resource Creation**
+5. **Resource Creation**
 Resources, which can be provided to Cadet's upon receiving enough points, are added into the `Resource` table.
 These are categorized by `ResourceCategory`, and must be linked for data integrity purposes.

+6. **Profile Pictures**
+Profile pictures are uploaded to a media repository (S3 bucket).
+To associate a profile picture to a user, the key of the image file should be of the form `Cadet/[FirstName]_[LastName].*`.

+7. **Completed Action Reporting**
+The lambda function ReportActionStats generates a CSV file of completed actions over a given date range.

 ## Architecture
 The general architecture layout is available [here](https://lucid.app/lucidchart/invitations/accept/e0d4924e-9cd4-42c4-b5cb-019540d7e228).